Gform validation

 Examples

 This example uses the gform_validation filter to prevent a specific number from being entered in a field.
+In most cases the gform_field_validation() filter may be the better choice when validating a specific field.

-$form = $validation_result["form"];
+$form = $validation_result['form'];

 //supposing we don't want input 1 to be a value of 86